 Cost of living in Athens chart

 Prices may vary depending on product and service provider.
-The list below shows average prices in Athens in November 2022.
+The list below shows average prices in Athens in May 2023.

 Accommodation (monthly rent) |